siddhanth98/Meraki-Coding-Project/README.md

 - Run the project using the following steps:

     - Ensure the database server is running and the configuration variables are properly set up as specified above.
-    - From the root directory of the project, run the main application program using `sbt run` or `sbt "runMain com.meraki.Application`.
-This will start the server and automatically create the required table with the specified columns in the database.
+    - From the root directory of the project, run the main application program using `sbt run` or `sbt "runMain com.meraki.Application"`.
+This will start the server and automatically (drop if it exists) create the required table with the specified columns in the database.
     - The service can now be manually tested using a simple curl request as follows:

         - `curl http://localhost:8000`
-        - `curl -d "did=1&value=100&ts=1234556" http://localhost:8000/devices` Using URL encoded content type in the request body
+        - `curl -d "did=1&value=100&ts=1234556" http://localhost:8000/devices` Send a device update request using URL encoded content type in the request body.
-        - `curl -H "Content-Type:application/json" -d "{\"did\"=1,\"value\"=100,\"ts\"=1234556}"`
+        - `curl -H "Content-Type:application/json" -d "{\"did\"=1,\"value\"=100,\"ts\"=1234556}" http://localhost:8000/devices` Send a device update request using JSON encoded content in the request body.
-        - `curl -d "did=1&ts=1234657" http://localhost:8000/deviceStats` - This will obtain the device stats for the requested device ID 1
+        - `curl -d "did=1&ts=1234657" http://localhost:8000/deviceStats` - This will obtain the device stats for the requested device ID 1.
-        - `curl -d "did=1&value=100&ts=1234556" http://localhost:8000/deviceStats` - This is the same as the previous request except for the change in the content-type from `application/json` to `application/x-www-form-urlencoded`
+        - `curl -H "Content-Type:application/json" -d "{\"did\"=1,\"ts\"=1234556}" http://localhost:8000/deviceStats` - This is the same as the previous request except for the change in the content-type from `application/x-www-form-urlencoded` to `application/json`.

-    - The corresponding database table can be checked to ensure record are being stored.
+    - Appropriate responses will be received and the corresponding database table can be checked to ensure records are being stored.

 ### Running the tests